 NATIONAL NATIVE AMERICAN HALL OF FAME ANNOUNCES TWO NEW BOARD MEMBERS

-New Members’ Expertise will Enhance and Strengthen Board
+New Members’ Expertise Will Enhance and Strengthen Board

 (GREAT FALLS, Mont., February 28, 2022) — The National Native American Hall of Fame announced the appointment of two new members to their board of directors.
-Michael J. Anderson, Muscogee (Creek) and Frances Alvarez, Kumeyaay from the San Pasqual Band of Mission Indians, were added.
-The board members will support the work of the National Native Hall of Fame to bring greater awareness to the significant contributions of contemporary Native people and assist with fundraising efforts to establish a physical home for the Hall of Fame at the First Americans Museum in Oklahoma City, OK.
+Michael J. Anderson, Muscogee (Creek), and Frances Alvarez, Kumeyaay from the San Pasqual Band of Mission Indians, were added.
+The board members will support the work of the National Native American Hall of Fame to bring greater awareness to the significant contributions of contemporary Native people and assist with fundraising efforts to establish a physical home for the Hall of Fame at the First Americans Museum in Oklahoma City, OK.

 Frances Alvarez has over 20 years of experience in tribal gaming.
 She has worked with the San Pasqual Tribal Gaming Commission as an industry professional with a focus on regulation and compliance and as a board member of the Tribal Gaming Protection Network (TPGN).
 In 2020, she was elected as Chair, a position she currently serves.
 Through TGPN, she has played an instrumental role in forming the Women in Tribal Gaming Symposium, an annual event nurturing the professional growth of women in the tribal gaming industry.
 Alvarez also has expertise in the technology field, serving as the vice president of professional services for Merydyan, assisting tribes develop efficient technological practices.
 She is currently working with BMM, a gaming industry test lab, in the tribal services division, aiding tribal community development through education and philanthropic efforts.